How to Write a Literature Review: Step-by-Step Guide for Students (2026 Update)

 Example:

 Overall, existing research shows mixed results regarding social media’s impact on academic performance.
-However, there is limited research on long-term effects, which this study aims to address.
+However, there is limited research on long-term effects and emerging technologies, which this study aims to address.

 Practical Example of a Literature Review Paragraph